hh1713/PUI2016_hh1713/HW3_hh1713/CitibikeReview_kk3374.md

 3. Choose appropriate test to test H0 given the type of data and the type of question asked.
 Based on the hypothesis, I would recommend that you use a t-test because you are testing a difference in means of two different groups of subjects.

+In a traditional difference in means test, we reject the H0 if the difference in means is 0.
+If that is what you'd like to do then I recommend you use the two-tailed test, and simply modify your hypothesis to conclude that there is (or isn't) a statistically significant difference in means between weekday and weekend day ridership.
+However, since your hypothesis states that the average number of weekday trips is greater than (not simply different than) the weekend day trips, then I would recommend that you use a one-tailed t test.